ministryofjustice/moj-frontend/docs/components/filter.md

 The selected filters are displayed at the top to let users see what they've selected and remove them easily.
 Clicking on a selected filter refreshes the page and removes the filter.
 ### Types of filters

 You can use form elements such as [radios](https://design-system.service.gov.uk/components/radios/) and [checkboxes](https://design-system.service.gov.uk/components/checkboxes/) to let users filter the list.
+Follow guidance on how to [ask users for dates](https://design-system.service.gov.uk/patterns/dates/).

 User research will tell you the best order of filters.
-#### Asking users for dates

-Follow guidance on how to [ask users for dates](https://design-system.service.gov.uk/patterns/dates/) in the GOV.UK Design System.

-You may want to use a [date picker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) to make it easier for users to copy the date across accurately from documents or other systems.
 ### Navigating filters
 #### Show and hide individual filters